Education in Nigeria: Promotional examinations

-International education

-As of January 2015, the International Schools Consultancy (ISC) listed Nigeria as having 129 international schools.
-"ISC defines an international school as schools which deliver a curriculum to any combination of pre-school, primary or secondary students, wholly or partly in English outside an English-speaking country, or if a school in a country where English is one of the official languages, offers an English-medium curriculum other than the country's national curriculum and is international in its orientation."
-This definition is used by publications including The Economist.

 A-levels in Nigeria

-Interim Joint Matriculation Board (IJMB) is an advanced level education programme, which is designed for students intending to go to university without going through JAMB Joint Admissions and Matriculation Board exams either undergraduate or direct entry.
+The Interim Joint Matriculation Board (IJMB) is an advanced-level education programme designed for students intending to pursue university without taking the JAMB Joint Admissions and Matriculation Board exams, either for undergraduate study or for direct entry.
 The IJMB examination is primarily for Advanced Level subjects for Direct Entry into 200 level in the Universities.
-The syllabus for the IJMB Examination is compiled in line with international standard educational requirements and admission requirements of various Universities, Nigeria and overseas.
+The syllabus for the IJMB Examination is compiled in line with international educational standards and the admission requirements of various universities in Nigeria and overseas.
 It runs for 9 months and has 2 semesters.

-IJMB is a national educational programme approved by the Federal Government, coordinated nationwide by Ahmadu Bello University, Zaria, with different affiliated Study Centres across the country.
-The IJMB programme provides a platform that enables successful IJMB candidates to secure direct admission into 200 Level in Nigerian Universities and Abroad.
+IJMB is a national educational programme approved by the Federal Government and coordinated nationwide by Ahmadu Bello University, Zaria, with affiliated Study Centres across the country.
+The IJMB programme provides a platform for successful IJMB candidates to secure direct admission to the 200 Level at Nigerian universities and abroad.

-It is government approved and has international recognition.
+It is government-approved and has international recognition.
 It can be used to gain entry into the second year of any tertiary institution in Nigeria.

 IJMBE is certified by Nigeria University Commission (NUC) and Joint Admission Matriculation Board (JAMB) as an A'level programme that qualifies candidates to secure direct admission into 200 Level in the Universities upon successful completion of the IJMB programme.
 For effective coverage of the IJMB syllabus, a minimum of 8-10 lecture hours per week is recommended, IJMB practical and field works included.
 The IJMB syllabus may be revised every eight years.

-The Joint Universities Preliminary Examinations Board (JUPEB) is another advanced level programme that enables students gain admission into 200 level in most universities in Nigeria by direct entry (DE).
-The programme runs for about 8 months and admission is given through JAMB Joint Admissions and Matriculation Board even though students who undergo this programme do not need to sit for the Unified Tertiary Matriculation Examination (UTME).
+The Joint Universities Preliminary Examinations Board (JUPEB) is another advanced-level program that enables students to gain admission to the 200-level in most universities in Nigeria through direct entry (DE).
+The programme runs for about 8 months, and admission is through the JAMB Joint Admissions and Matriculation Board, even though students in this programme do not need to sit for the Unified Tertiary Matriculation Examination (UTME).